 You look for the solution to your problem inside the prospect’s mind.

 I could go on and on explaining how to find the core by doing brainstorming, a lot of thinking, and some creative “outside-the-box” thinking.
 But that’d be too complicated and too rational.
-To make honor of this, I prefer a much simpler method, one I got from Simon Sinek.
+To honor this idea, I prefer a much simpler method, one I got from Simon Sinek.

-If you’ve ever read my content, you will notice one of the books that has influenced the most to me has been Start with Why: How Great Leaders Inspire Everyone to Take Action, by Simon Sinek.
-In this book, Sinek explains that beneath the things we do, there’s a deep “why” — a purpose — that holds the reins of your actions.
+If you’ve ever read my content, you will notice one of the books that have influenced the most to me has been Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek.
+In this book, Sinek explains that beneath the things we do, there’s a deep “why”—a purpose—that holds the reins of your actions.